 What causes gum disease?

 Our mouths are full of bacteria.
 These bacteria, along with mucus and other particles, constantly form a sticky, colorless plaque on teeth.
 Brushing, flossing and using the Hydro Floss® help get rid of plaque.
-Plaque that is not removed can harden and form tartar that brushing can't remove.
-Only a professional cleaning by a dentist or dental hygienist can remove tartar.
+Plaque that is not removed can harden and form calculus (also known as tartar) that brushing can't remove.
+Only a professional cleaning by a dentist or dental hygienist can remove calculus.

 When gingivitis is not treated, it can advance to periodontitis (which means inflammation around the tooth).
 In periodontitis, gums pull away from the teeth and form spaces, called pockets, that become infected.
 The body’s immune system fights the bacteria as the plaque spreads and grows below the gum line.
 Bacterial toxins and the body’s natural response to infection start to break down the bone and connective tissue that hold teeth in place.
 If not treated, the bones, gums, and tissue that support the teeth are destroyed.
 The teeth may eventually become loose and have to be removed.

 - Need another reason to quit smoking?
 Smoking is one of the most significant risk factors associated with the development of gum disease.
 Additionally, smoking can lower the chances for successful treatment.

 - Hormonal changes in girls/women.
 These changes can make gums more sensitive and make it easier for gingivitis to develop.

 - People with diabetes are at higher risk for developing infections, including gum disease.